• Home

 Use a planner to write down daily and weekly assignments and stay on track.

-With these 24 the best school supplies for college, you will be well equipped to tackle any task and take on any challenge that comes your way as you work your way through one college assignment after another.
-Best of luck!
+With these 24 of the best school supplies for college, you will be well equipped to tackle any task and take on any challenge that comes your way as you work your way through your college assignments.

 This post was all about the best school supplies for college.